Centenary State High School: The arts

-Centenary State High School has a large arts program, which features an annual play held by students who have participated in the performance STEP (Extracurricular activities for students years 7–10) The school also has an active stage band, chamber strings as well as encouraging students who volunteer to perform for weekly assemblies.
+Centenary State High School has a large arts program, which features a bi- annual musical held by students who have rehearsed in the performance STEP (Extracurricular activities for students years 7–9) and senior students on afternoons.
+Recent musicals include Shrek, Matilda and The wizard of oz.
+The school also has an active stage band, chamber strings as well as encouraging students who volunteer to perform for weekly assemblies.
 Students who participate in "Back Stage Crew" have been given the opportunity to help set up live performances, gaining experience in the field of technical production.
 New students are able to enter the Music and Performance Plus extension programs.
+These Performance Plus Programs (PEP) have yearly showcases that can be musicals or creative showcases by student in collaboration with their teachers.